 2. Smith & Wesson Model 29

-“Do you feel lucky?” — and suddenly everyone wanted one
+“Do you feel lucky?” and suddenly everyone wanted one

 3. Colt Python

-Why do people obsess over these?
+Why do people lose their minds over these things?

-Or at least they didn’t, until Colt brought them back.
+Or at least they didn’t.

 4. Ruger Blackhawk